Osteoarthritis and Inflammation: Exploring the Possibilities

 By extracting and analyzing joint fluid from people with and without osteoarthritis, researchers have found that people with osteoarthritis have an excessive number of proteins that accelerate the complement cascade and a low level of the proteins that stop the cascade compared to the levels in people without osteoarthritis.
 The researchers believe that in susceptible people the complement system attacks the injured joint, causing inflammation and damage to the articular cartilage.

 Since osteoarthritis often develops due to an injury to a joint, it's very important to try to reduce injuries and to treat them properly if they do happen.
 Joint degeneration may not be noticed until years after an injury.
-Although there does seem to be an inherited tendency to develop osteoarthritis in some people, everybody can reduce their risk of joint degeneration by taking some precautions.
+Although there does seem to be an inherited tendency to develop osteoarthritis in some people (as there seems to be in my family), everybody can reduce their risk of joint degeneration by taking some precautions.
 Here are some tips.

 - It's known that weight gain increases the risk of hip and knee arthritis, since there is increased force exerted on the lower body joints as the person moves.
 Maintain a healthy weight to reduce the chance of osteoarthritis developing.